Eurphus/Vector-DB-Testing/Benchmarks.md

 ## 100 Iterations, basic questions
 [Git Commit]()

+*Note: Done on a work laptop NOT the machine mentioned above in specs

 Done with 1000 iterations, 4 random strings.
 All strings were embedded before querying, embedding speed was therefore not a limiting factor.